baltnet-communications/ethminer-opencl/README.md

 # About This Project
 This project packages famous [ethminer](https://github.com/ethereum-mining/ethminer) into easily distributable Debian package.
 This helps to maintain and update the binary.

+**Note, that this package has OpenCL support only**.
+For CUDA version, see [ethminer-cuda repository](https://github.com/baltnet-communications/ethminer-cuda).

 # Building the Package
 1. After cloning the repository, run `git submodule update --init --recursive` to check out all git sub-modules.
 2. To update change log file, run `dch -i` and make the edits.